End-to-end:

 Overview

-O'Reilly Media, Inc. is a learning company that delivers technical and professional development through its online platform.
+O'Reilly Media, Inc. is a SaaS company that delivers technical and professional development through its online platform.
 Over the past year, they made significant progress in evolving their structured learning offerings, allowing users to dive deeper into online courses that support their professional growth.
 These courses can be self-assigned or assigned by a manager, offering flexibility based on individual or team goals.
 To make course completion more meaningful, each course is digitally credentialed.
 Upon finishing, learners receive a verifiable badge that can be shared on LinkedIn, added to resumes and professional profiles, or downloaded as a PDF certificate, providing tangible proof of skills and accomplishments.
 At O’Reilly, we partnered with Credly to manage badge distribution.
-This platform allowed us to create, issue, and track digital badges as part of the Badging initiative, a key step in recognizing and showcasing learner achievements.
+This platform allowed us to create, issue, and track digital badges as part of the badging initiative, a key step in recognizing and showcasing learner achievements.

 Users and audience